Defining and Assigning Organizational Units

 Own Vendor master Data.

-A purchase organization whose conditions and contracts other purchasing organization linked to it may access and use.
+Reference Purchase Organization: A purchase organization whose conditions and contracts other purchasing organizations linked to it may access and use.

-If a several Purchase organizations procure for a plant, you can define one of them as standard Purchase Organization.
-In Source determination for ‘Stock Transport’ and ‘Consignment’ and for good issue of ‘Pipeline material’ system utilizes the standard purchase organization automatically.
+Standard Purchase Organization: If several Purchase organizations procure for a plant, you can define one of them as a standard Purchase Organization.
+In Source determination for ‘Stock Transport’ and ‘Consignment’ and for the good issue of ‘Pipeline material’ system utilizes the standard purchase organization automatically.

 Assigning of Organizational Units